Use Copy Paste Manager faster

 1. Open Preferences → Settings or Backup.

-2. Export current preferences to a safe location.
+2. Export your preferences, collections, and custom keymaps to a safe location.

-3. Import on another Mac or after reinstalling.
+3. Import the file on another Mac or after reinstalling the app.

 Tips